MusicMoveArr/MusicMover/README.md

 10. Rename the file name that constains "Various Artists" to the first performer using --various-artists, it will rename it for example from "Various Artists - Jane Album - 01 - My Song.mp3" to "John Doe - Jane Album - 01 - My Song.mp3"
 11. Update the Artist and Performers tags by using "--update-artist-tags", this will cleanup the tags (so to say) by saving the "Various Artists" to it's real Artist name, this includes as well changing "John Doe feat Jane Doe" in the Artist tags to just "John Doe"
 12. Apply media tags from MusicBrainz by fingerprinting using AcoustId
-13. Apply media tags from Tidal
+13. Apply media tags from the Tidal API
 14. Argument "--always-check-acoustid" will always force reading from MusicBrainz even with tags available already in the media file
 15. Rename filenames with a file format, most used standard is "Artist - Album - Disc-TrackNumber - Title, Note: Discnumber in this example is only applied if discnumber is higher then 1